 Bernalillo High School provides credit recovery after-school and has two sessions in which students can attend.
-The credit recovery is taken on-line.
-There is no enrichment attached to the credit recovery.
-Priority is given to seniors and juniors.
+The credit recovery is on-line.
+Priority given to seniors and juniors.
 Students may work at home or within their community to continue working on Credit Recovery.
-Each student has a username and password to work on their courses.
+Some of our students were not able to work on credit recovery as much as they would have liked, due to the pandemic, connectivity and needing internet (hot spots).
+There at times were 3-4 in the household who needed to be on virtually for their classes.
+This made it very difficult for students and families to complete course work.